jecki/DHParser/README.md

   when cython is not installed on the system using DHParser.
   License: [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)

+The following are only needed for building the documentation:

 * [Sphinx book theme](https://sphinx-book-theme.readthedocs.io): Makes
   the documentation look better than the built-in [sphinx](https://www.sphinx-doc.org)-themes.
 License: